ElliottData/Get-Clean1/CodeBook.md

 The Transformation & Cleanup

 The script run_analysis.R works reading in training and test observations, then merges the two sets together.
-The same is done for the datasets containing training and test subject information, then training and test activity observations anre read in and combined as well.
+The same is done for the datasets containing training and test subject information as a seperate data frame, then training and test activity observations are read in and combined into their own data frame as well.
+After this the list of features are applied to the appropiate columns as header names for the observerd measurements.

+At this point the features containing mean and standard deviation measuresment are pulled as a subset of data.
+Then changes to the feature names were made to make the names more easily readable and R friendly.
+These changes included:

+   -Replacing the abbreviation "t" with "time" -Removing the "-" and "()" characters
+   -Replacing the abbreviation "f" with 'freq" (frequency) -Replacing "std" with StdDev (standard deviation) -Replacing "mean" with Mean (to maintain camel casing format) -Replacing "BodyBody" with "Body"(to correct a typo found in the original features dataset)

+The columns containing activity and subject are renamed as well.